omio-labs/kubernetes-ingressify/examples/README.md

 - GroupByHost: returns a `map[string]IngressifyRule` grouping ingressify rules by host as key
 - GroupByPath: returns a `map[string]IngressifyRule` grouping ingressify rules by path as key
-- GroupBySvcNs: returns a `map[string]IngressifyRule` grouping ingressify rules by name key that is concatenation result  of the ServiceName and Namespace
+- GroupBySvcNs: returns a `map[string]IngressifyRule` grouping ingressify rules by key which is a concatenation result  of the ServiceName and Namespace

 ## What data is available when rendering a template ?